normalian/AzureSearchRestAPISample/README.md

-# AzureSearchRestAPISample
+# What is AzureSearchRestAPISample?
 This REST API sample for Azure Search have below feacture.
 - Get an Indexer status

-## Use this sample at Azure Function
+## If you use this sample at Azure Function
 Please reference below files.
 ### run.csx
 ```csharp:run.csx